Maliki Ghusl: Step-by-Step Guide

 Overview

-How to perform ghusl Maliki madhab - the 5 obligatory acts: intention, washing, dalk (rubbing), muwalat (continuity), khilal (combing).
-Complete Maliki ghusl guide.
+Maliki ghusl: 5 obligatory acts — intention, washing, dalk (rubbing), muwalat (continuity), khilal (combing hair).
+Complete step-by-step guide with Arabic terms.

 Explore More